Interstitial keratitis is inflammation of the tissue of the cornea, the clear window on the front of the eye. The condition can lead to vision loss.

 In the United States, most cases of syphilis are recognized and treated before this eye condition develops.
 However, interstitial keratitis remains the most common cause of blindness in the world.

 The underlying disease must be treated.
 Treating the cornea with corticosteroid drops may minimize scarring and help keep the cornea clear.

 Once the active inflammation has passed, the cornea is left severely scarred and with abnormal blood vessels.
 The only way to restore vision at this stage is with a cornea transplant.

 Diagnosing and treating interstitial keratitis and its cause early can preserve the clear cornea and good vision.

-Prevention consists of avoiding the underlying infection, and if infected, receiving prompt and thorough treatment and follow-up.
+Prevention consists of avoiding the infection that causes interstitial keratitis.
+If you do get infected, get prompt and thorough treatment and follow-up.

 Bouchard CS.
 Noninfectious keratitis.
 In: Yanoff M, Duker JS, eds.Ophthalmology

 Ginsberg SP.
 Corneal problems in systemic disease.
 In: Tasman W, Jaeger EA, eds.Duane's Ophthalmology

 Update Date 9/2/2014

 Updated by: Franklin W. Lusby, MD, Ophthalmologist, Lusby Vision Institute, La Jolla, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.